Dogwoods and redbuds are in full bloom after the recent rains and spring is once again here in Charlottesville.

 The schedule features local artists of myriad musical styles; there is something for everyone!
 Unwind Friday evenings at this fabulous and FREE Charlottesville institution.
 The second half of the season will be announced soon – see you all there!

-This year marks the 86th annual time that visitors can tour the beauty that is Virginia in the spring.
+For 90+ years, visitors tour the beauty that is Virginia in the spring.

-Garden Week features 31 tours over an 8-day statewide event – from April 27 through May 4, 2019 – and provides visitors with a unique opportunity to see unforgettable gardens at the peak of Virginia’s springtime color, as well as beautiful houses sparkling with over 2,300 flower arrangements created by Garden Club of Virginia members.
+Garden Week typically features 30+ tours over an 8-day statewide event and provides visitors with a unique opportunity to see unforgettable gardens at the peak of Virginia’s springtime color, as well as beautiful houses sparkling with over 2,300 flower arrangements created by Garden Club of Virginia members.

 Tour proceeds fund the restoration and preservation of more than 40 of Virginia’s historic public gardens and landscapes, a research fellowship program, and a Garden Club of Virginia Centennial project with Virginia State Parks.